Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Notation and Preliminaries

 \section{Notation and Preliminaries}

-Before extending the work about the expressive power of GNNs to dynamic and edge attributed graph domains, the mathematical notation and preliminary definitions are given in this chapter.
+Before extending the work about the expressive power of GNNs to dynamic and edge-attributed graph domains, the mathematical notation and preliminary definitions are given in this chapter.
 In this paper, only finite graphs are under consideration.